nginx-architects/njs-examples/module07.rst

 In this example, we will use njs to use a online mapping table to transform a request's URI before proxing to the upstream.

-**Step 1:** Use the following commands to start your NGINX container with this lab's files:
+**Step 1:** Use the following commands to start your NGINX container with this lab's files:   *Notice that we are now exposing port 8090*

 .. code-block:: shell

   EXAMPLE='http/complex_redirects'
-  docker run --rm --name njs_example  -v $(pwd)/conf/$EXAMPLE.conf:/etc/nginx/nginx.conf:ro -v $(pwd)/njs/:/etc/nginx/njs/:ro -p 80:80 -p 443:443 -d nginx
+  docker run --rm --name njs_example  -v $(pwd)/conf/$EXAMPLE.conf:/etc/nginx/nginx.conf:ro -v $(pwd)/njs/:/etc/nginx/njs/:ro -p 80:80 -p 8090:8090 -d nginx

 **Step 2:** Now let's use curl to test our NGINX server: